Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/registration.md

 </table>

 We are also proud to once again offer a pay-what-you-can option to provide access to the conference.
 If the above fees will impose a burden on you, choose "Pay what you can" on the registration form.

+This year, the registration fee for The Grading Conference has increased from $50 (or pay what you can) to $75 (or pay what you can).
+This change helps us provide fair stipends for our keynote speakers and our growing organizing team as well as cover the increasing zoom costs of running a high-quality, community-driven virtual conference experience for all participants.

 #### Institutional Registrations